Differences Between Infectious and Non-Infectious Diseases?

 Viral Infections

-Viruses, which are smaller than bacteria and spread by multiplying themselves, cause this.
+Viral infections are caused by viruses, which are smaller than bacteria and replicate only inside living host cells.
 Examples of viral infections are:

 • Influenza (flu)